 This is one of the only trails in the mountains that is handicapped accessible.
-It's a level, open trail that is also perfect for very young children.
-The Tahoe Meadows is on the Mount Rose Highway summit and is only 1.2 miles through granite boulders, pines and streams.
-There are views of the surrounding peaks and of Lake Tahoe glittering in the distance.
+It's a flat, gentle, level trail that is also perfect for very young children.
+Tahoe Meadows is on the Mount Rose Highway summit, and is only 1.2 miles through granite boulders, pines and streams.
+There are views of the surrounding peaks and of the lovely Lake Tahoe glittering in the distance.

 Hot Tip: This trail also has restrooms that are open all year.

 Directions: From Incline Village, head up Highway 431 up to the Mount Rose Summit.
 The trail is 1/2 mile southwest of the summit on Hwy 431.
 There is parking on the side of the road and at one small parking lot, Look for sign for Tahoe Meadows Interpretive Trail.

 6. Loch Leven Lakes Trail - North Lake Tahoe